ciar4n/themeglobe/content/theme/themeum-skillate.md

 - Anyone can sign up and share their knowledge
 - Simple teacher and student management
 - Top-notch monetization and payment system

+Use Skillate to create a fully responsive LMS platform minutes!
+Take the LMS experience to the next level with mobile-ready web pages, app-like UX, and learning-friendly UI.

+- Create fast and light webpages
+- Enable the students to learn on-the-go
+- Native mobile user experience